zeeshankhan1981/ai-models-zk/README.md

 | Phi-2 | Small but powerful general model | General, Instruction, Efficiency | No | 1500 | 0.7 | 0.9 | 40 |
 | WizardMath | Specialized for math problems | Math, Reasoning, Problem-solving | Yes | 1500 | 0.5 | 0.95 | 40 |
 | MetaMath | Advanced mathematical reasoning | Math, Reasoning, Formal-logic | Yes | 1500 | 0.5 | 0.95 | 40 |

+## New in v2.7

+### Model-Specific Prompt Guides
+The latest version introduces model-specific prompt guides to help users craft more effective prompts for each AI model:

+- **Best Use Cases**: Learn what tasks each model excels at
+- **Prompting Tips**: Get tailored advice on how to structure prompts for each model
+- **Example Prompts**: Copy and use example prompts that work well with specific models
+- **One-Click Copy**: Easily copy example prompts to the chat input with a single click

+The prompt guides are accessible directly in the chat interface and provide valuable insights into how to get the best results from each model.
+This feature helps users understand the unique capabilities and optimal prompting patterns for different AI models.

 ## GPU Acceleration